mbrukman/sense-engine/README.md

   }

   dashboard.interrupt = function() {
-    // Returns nothing, but interrupts the worker process somehow.
+    // Returns nothing, but interrupts the dashboard somehow.
+This is
-    // This is often accomplished using dashboard.worker.kill 'SIGINT'.
+    // often accomplished by running the dashboard in a worker and using
+    // worker.kill 'SIGINT'.
   }

   dashboard.execute = function(chunk, next) {
     // This function should send one chunk output by dashboard.chunk
-    // to the worker process for execution, and should call 'next'
+    // to the dashboard's engine for execution, and should call 'next'
     // once the execution is complete and any result has been passed
     // to one of the output methods documented below. 'next' can be
     // called from a callback if that is easier.
 This function can